MA Now Requires Sportsbook Ads Have Specific Responsible Gambling Info

 The MGC voted on affiliate marketing and responsible gaming messaging in Massachusetts on Monday, from play-ma.com

-In a public meeting on Monday morning, the Massachusetts Gaming Commission (MGC) voted to prohibit affiliate marketers from entering into revenue sharing agreements with sports betting operators.
+The Massachusetts Gaming Commission (MGC) made a decision in a public meeting on Monday morning to disallow affiliate marketers from engaging in revenue sharing agreements with sports betting operators.

-The five-person commission also voted to require responsible gambling messaging in all forms of advertising in Massachusetts, including billboards.
-In addition, the commission also finalized processes regarding the 1-800 number for problem gambling and streamlining of gambling addiction resources.
+In addition to approving responsible gambling messaging in all advertising mediums within Massachusetts, including billboards, the five-person commission also made decisions regarding the 1-800 number for problem gambling and the optimization of gambling addiction resources.

 MGC facing criticism on sports betting ads

-The paper noted that MA Attorney General Andrea Campbell has instructed her office to urge the MGC to get tougher on sports betting operators and their advertising methods.
+According to the paper, MA Attorney General Andrea Campbell has directed her office to encourage the MGC to adopt a more stringent approach towards sports betting operators and their advertising techniques.

 Problem gambling messaging formalized

-Commissioners voted 5-0 to require any print or digital messaging to include specific responsible gambling messaging.
+The commissioners unanimously voted 5-0 in favor of mandating that all print or digital messaging must include explicit responsible gambling messaging.

-Advertisers must include the number 1-800-327-5050, which is staffed by experts in gambling services per training from the Department of Public Health.
-In addition, advertisers are required to offer access to the gambling self-exclusion program where it is possible.
+Advertisers are obligated to feature the hotline number 1-800-327-5050, which is operated by trained professionals in gambling services as per guidelines set by the Department of Public Health.
+Moreover, they must provide access to the gambling self-exclusion program whenever feasible.

-Mark Vander Linden, the Director of Research and Responsible Gaming for MGC, advised that the GameSense logo be used on all advertisements, along with the 1-800 number, and the phrase “Play it Smart from the Start.”
+In order to promote responsible gaming, Mark Vander Linden, the Director of Research and Responsible Gaming for MGC, recommended incorporating the GameSense logo, the 1-800 number, and the phrase “Play it Smart from the Start” into all advertisements.

 MGC grapples with affiliate marketing models

-The first method is CPA (Cost Per Acquisition), where an affiliate is paid a fee for every registered customer it refers to a sportsbook.
-The second alternative business model is when the sportsbook pays a percentage of the bets placed by that consumer in perpetuity.
-That’s referred to as revenue sharing.
+The initial approach is CPA (Cost Per Acquisition), which involves compensating an affiliate for each registered customer they bring to a sportsbook.
+Another option is revenue sharing, where the sportsbook pays a portion of the bets made by that customer indefinitely.

-Stein and other commissioners grappled with whether to require licensure for one or both of the affiliate pricing models.
-But they ultimately determined the existing language is satisfactory to delineate between the affiliate models.
-The MGC was not comfortable allowing sports betting operators to pay affiliate marketers based on the total net betting expenditure by a customer they deliver to a sportsbook.
+Stein and the rest of the commissioners debated whether to mandate licensing for either one or both of the affiliate pricing models.
+However, they ultimately concluded that the current language adequately distinguishes between the affiliate models.
+The MGC was hesitant to permit sports betting operators to compensate affiliate marketers based on the overall net betting expenses of customers they bring to a sportsbook.